Bounding causal effects with an unknown mixture of informative and non-informative missingness: Application

-This most general analysis allows informative censoring to either increase or decrease the risk of the outcomes.
-In this elderly population with schizophrenia, we are most concerned about censoring that is due to causes that might increase their risk of these adverse outcomes.
-We may encode this using Assumption \ref{asmpt:monotonicity-pos}, and we can use the bounds from Proposition \ref{prop:2} to provide tighter bounds.
-Based on this proposition, we have a negative upper bound for the ATE ($u_0^{\text{pos}} < 0$) as long as the amount of informative censoring in the treated group ($\delta_{1u}$) is not too high.
-For example, $u_0^{\text{pos}} < 0$ for haloperidol's effect on diabetes as long as no more than 40\% of the censoring is informative.
-The estimates for aripiprazole's and quetiapine's effects on diabetes are slightly less robust, requiring no more than 21\% and 17\% informative censoring, respectively.
-The psychiatric inpatient hospitalization (effectiveness) analyses, on the other hand, are not robust to informative censoring at all.
-Even the largest magnitude effect on inpatient hospitalizations requires no more than 5\% informative censoring.
+This most general analysis allows informative missingness to either increase or decrease the risk of the outcomes.
+In this elderly population with schizophrenia, we are most concerned about missingness that is due to causes that might increase their risk of these adverse outcomes.
+We may encode this using Assumption \ref{asmpt:monotonicity-pos}, and we can use the bounds from Proposition \ref{prop:2} to provide more narrow bounds.
+Based on this proposition, we have a negative upper bound for the ATE ($u_0^{\text{pos}} < 0$) as long as the amount of informative missingness in the treated group ($\delta_{1u}$) is not too high.
+For example, $u_0^{\text{pos}} < 0$ for haloperidol's effect on diabetes as long as no more than 40\% of the missingness is informative.
+The estimates for aripiprazole's and quetiapine's effects on diabetes are slightly less robust, requiring no more than 21\% and 17\% informative missingness, respectively.
+The psychiatric inpatient hospitalization (effectiveness) analyses, on the other hand, are not robust to informative missingness at all.
+Even the largest magnitude effect on inpatient hospitalizations requires no more than 5\% informative missingness.

-Finally, we can examine what type of increased risk due to informative censoring would be required to explain away the naive estimate $\Psitilde$.
-Under Assumption \ref{asmpt:known-risk}, we require $\tau > -\Psitilde/\grave{\mu}_1 + 1$, if $\Psi_0$ has any possibility of being non-negative.
-For the ATE of haloperidol on diabetes, we require informative censoring to increase diabetes risk by a factor of 10.7 to explain the naive ATE estimate.
-Similarly, aripiprazole requires $\tau > 4.0$ -- a still sizable increase -- while quetiapine is less robust requiring a more modest increased risk of diabetes of a factor of $\tau > 1.7$.
+Finally, we can examine what type of increased risk due to informative missingness would be required to explain away the naive estimate $\Psitilde$.
+Under Assumption \ref{asmpt:known-risk}, we require $\tau > -\Psitilde/\E[\mu_1(\bX)\pi_1(\bX)] + 1$, if $\Psi_0$ has any possibility of being non-negative.
+For the ATE of haloperidol on diabetes, we require informative missingness to increase diabetes risk by a factor of 10.7 to explain the naive ATE estimate.
+Similarly, aripiprazole requires $\tau > 4.0$ -- a still sizable increase -- while quetiapine is less robust requiring a more modest increased risk of diabetes of a factor of $\tau > 1.7$.\footnote{These numbers are estimated; for simplicity, we do not quantify uncertainty around these estimates.}

+In short, unless the severity of informative missingness is quite high and assuming that there is no unmeasured confounding, we find the strongest evidence that haloperidol decreases the risk of diabetes among elderly adults with schizophrenia relative to all other drugs we study, a result that is consistent with findings from \cite{poulos2023antipsychotics}.